Jacopx/thesisProjectJN/Research/LimitedCapacityProblem.md

 The common path of all the analysis is to evaluate relation between events and first, its geospatial position and second, the time position; for example, stations clustering for bikes, time of the day for rides,, etc...

+The most used strategies is the prediction using Random Forest

 ### Acronymous
   * **BS**: Bike Sharing